wpsharks/s2clean/README.md

 ## s2Clean™ Theme

-s2Clean Theme; for WordPress. s2Clean is a premium product.
+s2Clean is a premium product.
 This public repo is for issue tracking only.